National Cancer Prevention Month is a chance to promote access to cancer diagnosis, treatment and healthcare for all.1,2

 There are many conflicting messages out there about what causes cancer and how to know we have it, and the risk of getting cancer varies from person to person.

-However, lifestyle choices have a proven effect on preventing cancer, and we’ve gathered our top tips here:
+However, lifestyle choices have a proven effect on cancer prevention, and we’ve gathered our top tips here:

 Download our World Cancer Day flyer for expanded tips.